Supreme Court rejects case challenging transgender restroom policy in schools

-The Supreme Court declined Monday to take up a case over shared locker rooms and restrooms for transgender students at a Virginia high school, leaving in place a lower court ruling against the school board’s policy of private restrooms and in favor of a transgender student.
+The Supreme Court declined Monday to take up a challenge over shared locker rooms and restrooms for transgender students at a Virginia high school, leaving in place a lower court ruling that allows transgender youth to use restrooms of their choice.

 Gavin Grimm, a transgender male, sued Gloucester County School Board for not allowing him to use the boys restroom.
 Instead, the school offered him a private restroom, but he argued that was stigmatizing.